evilmonkeyinc/jsonpath/script/standard/README.md

 The regex operator will perform a regex match check using the left side argument as the input and the right as the regex pattern.

-The right side pattern must be passed as a string, between single or double quotes, to ensure that no characters are mistaken for other operators
+The right side pattern should be passed as a string, between single or double quotes, to ensure that no characters are mistaken for other operators.

 > the regex operation is handled by the standard [`regexp`](https://pkg.go.dev/regexp) golang library `Match` function.